 Afterwards, we installed the RePlay collector script.
 The same page was now interactive in 1.4 seconds, and completely loaded around the 3.4 second mark.
 We can see that the RePlay collector script downloads and then opens a websocket to begin transferring information to the UXtweak server.
 Some additional chunks of the collector are loaded on demand (alongside an image asset of the consent bar).

 In this particular example, we can see that the change to the time until the page is interactive (TTI) was negligible (0.09 seconds).
 It has also added 0.3 seconds to the page loading time.
 However, this is only natural.
 RePlay scripts and assets have to be loaded at some point, but they do so asynchronously.
 They have no real impact on your site's loading speeds.
 While your site is already loaded and ready for use, RePlay requests its chunks and begins communicating with the server.
 This is what inflates the page load times reported by speed testing tools.

 How much data does UXtweak RePlay use?

 We use MessagePack as the format of all transferred events.
-By average, MessagePack allows us to squeeze JSON data to 60% of its original length.
+On average, MessagePack allows us to squeeze JSON data to 60% of its original length.

 The volume of data sent greatly depends on the complexity of the site and the extent of specific user interactions.
-Tested on a structurally complex e-commerce site, we've measured that the collector script sent around 17kB of data per 5 seconds of common user activity (such as browsing, searching, reading, clicking and typing into forms).
-The only exception in this is the first five seconds of each pageview, when the DOM of the whole page has to be sent over to the server (causing the communication size in the first 5 seconds to jump to 550kB in average.
+Tested on a structurally complex e-commerce site, we've measured that the collector script sent around 17kB of data per every five seconds of common user activity (such as browsing, searching, reading, clicking, and typing into forms).
+The only exception to this is during the first five seconds of each page view, when the DOM of the whole page has to be sent over to the server (causing the communication size in the first five seconds to jump to 550kB on average.
 This reflects the size of the original HTML).
 Naturally, less complex websites use less data.